 Articles

-France and Ireland leaders are on trial Posted about 11 years ago
+France and Ireland leaders are on trial Posted over 11 years ago

 Ireland’s encounter with France in Dublin on Saturday was not expected to be a pointer to the destiny of the wooden spoon, but with one victory between them in the opening three rounds, the loser will be confronting an indignity neither has endured since the Five Nations became six.